1 / 1

 Denver Dining: Denver has thousands of innovative eateries, serving all varieties of cuisine.
 Area specialties include Southwestern dishes, buffalo, Colorado beef and lamb and fresh produce such as succulent Palisade peaches and sweet Olathe corn.
 The city is gaining a reputation for its innovative collection of farm-to-table, chef-owned restaurants.

-Enjoy a Tall, Frosty One: Denver brews more beer than any other city with 200 different beers brewed in town daily and at the Coors Brewing Company, the largest single brewing site on earth.
-The world's largest beer festival is held here every autumn, the Great American Beer Festival®, which features tastings of more than 4,000 beers from more than 800 nationwide breweries.
+Enjoy a Tall, Frosty One: Denver brews more beer than any other city with hundreds of different beers brewed in town daily and at the Coors Brewing Company, the largest single brewing site on earth.
+The world's largest beer festival is held here every autumn, the Great American Beer Festival®, which features tastings of more than 2,000 beers from more than 500 nationwide breweries.

 Cultural delights: The Denver Performing Arts Complex is the second largest in the nation with 10 venues seating 10,000 for opera, theater, symphony and ballet.